mvolkmann/web-translate/README.md

   translation services, Google Cloud Translate API and Yandex Translate Service.
-- Support build-time translation to avoid incurring run-time translation costs for each user session.
+- Support build-time translation to avoid incurring run-time translation costs during each user session.
 - Support easily generating translations for new languages to be supported.
 - Allow generated translations to be overridden